bobbysq/hardyweinberg/README.md

 hardyweinberg
 =============

-Solver for Hardy-Weinberg problems, Python 3 must be used
+Solver for Hardy-Weinberg problems, Python 3 is reccomended, but 2.7 will work

 Run it as shown: